Each way arbing is a great way of topping up your matched betting profits.

 Don’t worry if that doesn’t make sense yet, it’ll become clearer as we work through an example.

 There are two options when looking for each way arbs.

 The first option is to search for them manually.
 This involves scanning the markets and looking for odds that may represent a profitable opportunity.

 We can enter the back and lay odds into the each way calculator to see if there is a profit to be had.

 The second option is to use odds-finding software.
 My recommendation is the Eachway Matcher tool from Oddsmonkey…

 The software scans all horse racing markets in an instant and highlights the selections that represent an each way arb.

 In my opinion the Eachway Matcher tool alone is worth the £15.00 monthly subscription fee.
 OddsMonkey suggest that each way arbing can increase our monthly profits by £300.00+.
 Many OddsMonkey members have actually reported earning much more than that figure.

-You’ll notice in the above screenshot that the number ’16’ in the ‘Runners’ column appear in a red box.
-This is because it is on the threshold of the each way terms, the box containing the number will be red.
+You’ll notice in the above screenshot that there is a ‘Runners’ column which denotes the number of current runners in each race.
+If the number of runners is on the threshold of the each way terms, the box containing the number will be red.

 Put simply, bookmakers offer standard each way terms based on the number of runners in a race as follows…